WORLD HISTORY HONORS (Graduation Requirement: Typically Taken in the 9th Grade)

 The Economics and Personal Finance (EPF) course is intended to be a study of economics, personal finance, income and education, money management, critical consumerism, and financial planning.
 This course supports the development of students who understand economic decisions, use money wisely, understand education and career choices, and understand how to be financially responsible citizens.
 Students will be provided with the agency, tools, and knowledge necessary to live in and contribute to a financially sound society.

-AP Courses taught in person based on course requests and teacher availability
+Some AP Courses are taught in person, but are based on course requests and teacher availability.

-AP WORLD HISTORY* (Can be taken in place of World History or additionally as an elective)
+AP WORLD HISTORY* (NCVPS) (Can be taken in place of World History or additionally as an elective)

 The purpose of the AP World History course is to develop a greater understanding of the evolution of global processes and contacts in different types of human societies.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills.
 The course highlights the nature of changes in global frameworks and their causes and consequences, as well as comparisons among major societies.
 It emphasizes relevant factual knowledge, leading interpretive issues, and skills in analyzing types of historical evidence.
 Specific themes provide further organization to the course, along with consistency attention to contacts among societies that form the core of world history as a field of study.
 Students enrolled in this course will take the College Board Advanced Placement test in the spring.